Click here for the Weatherlink Monthly summary for April

 OTHER:-

-During the month the following 'days of' were recorded: snow fell on one day and was laying on the ground to a depth of least 1cm on one day -- the wind speed averaged 8.10 mph, with a maximum gust of 45 mph (13th).
+During the month the following 'days of' were recorded: hail fell on four days -- the wind speed averaged 8.43 mph, with a maximum gust of 56 mph (7th).

 PREVIOUS MONTHS REPORTS